-Figure 9-5 Queensland Gambling Participation (Select Forms of Activity) 1999-2016/17 as a percentile of the QLD Population 18+
+Figure 9-5 Queensland Gambling Participation (Select Forms of Activity) 1999-2016/17 as a percentile of the QLD Population 18+ (latest figures available)

 Please note that the figure for lotteries includes scratch tickets for all surveys post 1999.
 The participation rate for scratch tickets from the 1999 survey for Queensland was 46%.